English art: Earliest art

-Earliest art: gallery

 Medieval art

 After Roman rule, Anglo-Saxon art brought the incorporation of Germanic traditions, as may be seen in the metalwork of Sutton Hoo.
 Anglo-Saxon sculpture was outstanding for its time, at least in the small works in ivory or bone which are almost all that survive.
 Especially in Northumbria, the Insular art style shared across the British Isles produced the finest work being produced in Europe, until the Viking raids and invasions largely suppressed the movement; the Book of Lindisfarne is one example certainly produced in Northumbria.
 Anglo-Saxon art developed a very sophisticated variation on contemporary Continental styles, seen especially in metalwork and illuminated manuscripts such as the Benedictional of St. Æthelwold.
 None of the large-scale Anglo-Saxon paintings and sculptures that we know existed have survived.
+The two periods of outstanding achievement were the 7th and 8th centuries, with rich metalwork and jewellery and a series of magnificent illuminated manuscripts, and the final period after about 950, when there was a revival of English culture after the end of the Viking invasions.

+The Anglo-Saxons were skilled artisans, renowned for their craftsmanship in creating elaborate jewellery and musical instruments.
+Additionally, they were enthusiastic narrators, often congregating in feasting halls to share captivating tales.
+As in most of Europe at the time, metalwork was the most highly regarded form of art by the Anglo-Saxons.
+Anglo-Saxon taste favoured brightness and colour.
+Opus Anglicanum ("English work") was recognised as the finest embroidery in Europe.
+Perhaps the best known piece of Anglo-Saxon art is the Bayeux Tapestry which was commissioned by a Norman patron from English artists working in the traditional Anglo-Saxon style.
+Anglo-Saxon artists also worked in fresco, stone, ivory and whalebone (notably the Franks Casket), metalwork (for example the Fuller brooch), glass and enamel.
+Medieval English painting, mainly religious, had a strong national tradition and was influential in Europe.